Daniel has years of experience with firearms and does his best to give honest reviews.

 301 ft. lbs

 I will admit that this gun frustrated me to no end when I first got it.
 I simply could not get it to shoot with a hoot.
-I am not one to buy factory ammo, but I did try factory ammo in this gun, as well as hand loaded jacketed and cast bullets ranging from 75-125gn.
+I am not one to buy factory ammo, but I did try factory ammo in this gun, as well as hand-loaded jacketed and cast bullets ranging from 75-125gn.
 I just could not get it to shoot well.
-I'm not a good shot with a hand gun.
+I'm not a good shot with a handgun.
 Quite frankly, I suck.
 But this gun was way below my expectations.
-I am ashamed to admit that I did not notice the problem sooner, because as someone who grew up around guns and with a gunsmith for a dad, I should have checked it long before I did.
+I am ashamed to admit that I did not notice the problem sooner because as someone who grew up around guns and with a gunsmith for a dad, I should have checked it long before I did.
 After several hundred rounds, and untold amounts of frustration, I finally found the problem.
-I was leaned up against a oak tree in my back yard, shooting, and I noticed the bark getting peeled off of the tree on the left side of the gun. switched to the left side of the tree, and no bark getting peeled.
+I was leaning up against an oak tree in my backyard, shooting, and I noticed the bark getting peeled off of the tree on the left side of the gun. switched to the left side of the tree, and no bark getting peeled.
 So I fired the gun with a piece of cardboard on each side of the revolver.
 Yep, you guessed it.
 It was out of time.

-Once I got the gun back, I went back to shooting it, and that is when this gun took place in my heart as favorite.
+Once I got the gun back, I went back to shooting it, and that is when this gun took place in my heart as a favorite.
 I don't go anywhere without it.
-Where I live, open carry is legal so if I carry it, its carried in a leather holster I made for one of my other single sixes when I was a kid.
-If its not on my hip, its in my truck
+Where I live, open carry is legal so if I carry it, it's carried in a leather holster I made for one of my other single sixes when I was a kid.
+If it's not on my hip, it's in my truck.

 I was once a believer in the fact that bullets had to be pushed to the maximum velocity that a gun could possibly push them.
-And, being the young man I am, I still get urges to push bullets to the max, but not as much any more.
-For a while my go to load was 4.8gn of Bluedot under a 125gn Cast HP bullet.
-I never had a chance chronograph the load, but I do know it was the max that I could shoot without the base pin popping out every few shots.
+And, being the young man I am, I still get urges to push bullets to the max, but not as much anymore.
+For a while, my go-to load was 4.8gn of Bluedot under a 125gn Cast HP bullet.
+I never had a chance to chronograph the load, but I do know it was the max that I could shoot without the base pin popping out every few shots.
 I never had any problem with pressure signs with that load, or with case extraction.
-Now that the gun has a upgraded Belt Mountain pin, I could probably shoot it a bit hotter, but see no reason to do so what so ever.
+Now that the gun has an upgraded Belt Mountain pin, I could probably shoot it a bit hotter, but see no reason to do so whatsoever.
 The load shot quite well, and I still have a box in my gun room that is loaded with that load, but I must say that the gun is much more fun to shoot with a lighter load.
 Recoil is not much of a problem for me, even with the heavy 125gn bullets.
-But there is just something about a 80gn bullet over 1.5gn of Reddot out of this gun that just makes it more fun to shoot.
+But there is just something about an 80gn bullet over 1.5gn of Reddot out of this gun that just makes it more fun to shoot.
 I think it has something to do with the fact that recoil is reduced to practically zero, and the report is about like that of a 22 LR.
 And at 1.5gn, that gives you over 4,600 rounds per pound of powder.
-Whats not to love about that?
+What's not to love about that?